 How to Become an Audiologist

-- Cleaning of the ear canal
+- Professional cleaning of the external ear canal.

-- Instructing patients in compensatory strategies such as lip reading or American Sign Language
+- Instructing patients in compensatory strategies such as lip reading or American Sign Language.

-- Prescribing physical, occupational or speech therapy
+- Prescribing physical, occupational or speech therapy.

-- Referring patients to physicians or other providers
+- Referring patients to physicians or other providers.

 Licensing and/or Certification